 The 2022 Space-Terrestrial Internetworking Workshop was held at the 10th IEEE International Conference on Wireless for Space and Extreme Environments (WISEE 2022)

 —Check the the workshop video recordings in this playlist—

-—Check workshop program and contents here !!!—
+—Check program and contents in this link—

 The Space-Terrestrial Internetworking (STINT) Workshops addresses emerging technical topics related to data exchange between and amongst space-based and terrestrial network nodes.
 Such communications systems accept space assets as first-class nodes performing common network functions including stateful packet inspection, routing, management, and security.

 Bringing together some of the most influential members of the field of data transfer between space and terrestrial nodes via delay-tolerant networks with time-varying topologies, STINT seeks contributions with a clear focus on packetized, multi-path, and multi-hop data exchange between and among space-based and terrestrial (plus planetary) network nodes.